YohannesDK/BachelorThesis/README.md

 ## Ideas
   - Editing:
     - <a href="https://quilljs.com/guides/designing-the-delta-format/" target="_blank">Delta format on text</a>
+    - Tooltip -> user can select a few "commonly used tools" to attach to inline tooltip
   - Monitoring
     - Build delta format-monitoring system for user interaction with the document
     - Extend Quill Block-Blots to store info about that block of text or paragraph